adamcameron/cfml24h/chapters/03-types.md

 Unlike in some other languages, there is no difference between either delimiter.

 My personal preference is for using double quotes, but there is absolutely no hard & fast rule here.
 My rationale is simply that single quotes are more likely to be part of the string (eg: as an apostrophe), than a double-quote will be.
+If I was to be pedantic, I'd also observe that " is a quotation mark, but ' is actually an aporstrophe (it is *not* a single quote), so it doesn't make a great deal of sense to use an apostrophe as a quote.
+But as I said: that's pedantry.

 ##### String interpolation #####